dmalawey/OpenArm/README.md

 | -------------- | --------- | -------- | ------------------ | -------------- |
 | ![slipring](https://i.imgur.com/nkjqnX5.jpg) | ![slipring](https://i.imgur.com/ug5mMmN.jpg) | ![slipring](https://i.imgur.com/k0VWEd7.jpg) | ![slipring](https://i.imgur.com/9PMD6mu.jpg) | ![slipring](https://i.imgur.com/im79b1v.jpg) |

+**Takeaways 06.30**
+1. This system lasted for 10 years!
+I think that's a successful design to benchmark.
+2. The slip ring probably only carries a few miliamps.
+It's unclear if the same setup could be used to power motors with 5-10 amps.
+3. The gaps are maintained fairly tightly (probably +/- 0.2mm) under operation, and the spring-backed contacts do a fine job of maintaining contact when the ring is spun.
+4. The threaded cap is made from copper or brass, coated with chrome.
+It carries the ground path back to the jack from the LED panel.
+The chrome was delaminating, but the copper worked fine after.
+5. This system carries up to 1 ton and can still rotate under load.
+However, there's a lot of friction: sliding action between the plastic film and the steel is the only way it spins.
+6. The electrical contacts consist of steel-on-steel or steel pins on whatever material is shown in the 2nd image.
+Again there's a tradeoff of wear-resistance versus conductivity.

 # Build & Design Log

 ## June 2023